VinitDhage/ShopHub/README.md

 - Create a pull request

 ## License
-[Specify the license under which your project is distributed, e.g., MIT License]
+[The license under which this project is distributed, e.g., MIT License]